TerranSCP/ShowMe/readme.md

-Building by NASA api services
+Building by NASA api servises